 - SCIE Learning Together has been piloted and evaluated and is recognised as one which values practitioner contributions, is sympathetic to the context of the case and is experienced as a more transparent process by those involved. - Root Cause Analysis has been used within health agencies as the method to learn from significant incidents.
 Root cause analysis sets out to find the systemic causes of operational problems.
-It provides a systematic investigation technique that looks beyond the individuals concerned and seeks to understand the underlying causes and environmental context in which the incident happened. - Child Practice Reviews is a process consisting of several inter-related parts: multi-agency professional forums to examine case practice, concise reviews in order to identify learning for future practice, and an extended review which involves an additional level of scrutiny of the work of the statutory agencies. - Significant Incident Learning Process was developed as a way of providing a process to review cases just below the mandatory threshold for serious case reviews.
-It has subsequently been used in formal serious case reviews.
-This approach explores a broad base of involvement including families, frontline practitioners and first line managers view of the case, accessing agency reports and participating in the analysis of the material via a 'Learning Event' and 'Recall Session'.
+It provides a systematic investigation technique that looks beyond the individuals concerned and seeks to understand the underlying causes and environmental context in which the incident happened.

-Local Safeguarding Children Board Learning and Improvement Framework - April 2014
+Local Safeguarding Children Board Learning and Improvement Framework - February 2016